Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V3/README.md

 <ins>**What is a Delta Robot and Why is it Important**</ins>

 People who search for this repository already know what the delta robot is and know why it's important.
 Delta robot parallel kinematic structure and high-speed capabilities make them ideal for precise and speedy tasks, particularly in pick-and-place operations.
-This repository studies trajectory planning methods for Delta robots, focusing on smooth motion for the End-Effector while minimizing deviations.
+This repository studies trajectory planning methods for Delta robots, focusing on smooth motion for the end-effector while minimizing deviations.

 **The applications of Delta robots** are virtually endless but mainly they come down to a certain pattern of pick-and-place or 3D printing or tasks that require somewhat similar movements to these two.
-Here's three applications that I worked on (PLEASE CITE MY 3 PAPERS):
+Here's three applications that I worked on (PLEASE CITE MY 4 PAPERS):

 - Pick-and-Place Operations: [LINK](https://ieeexplore.ieee.org/abstract/document/10334699)
 - Automated Pipetting Operation: [LINK](https://ieeexplore.ieee.org/abstract/document/10412424)